marc260/Artificial-Neural-Network/README.md

 on the training set, so much that it becomes much less efficient on the test set.
 It is noticeable when there is a large difference of accuracy of training set vs the test set (high variance).

+At each iteration of the training, some neurons of the ANN are randomly disabled, preventing them to being too dependent on each other.
+Now the ANN learns multiple independent correlations in the data, preventing neurons from learning too much which in turn prevents overfitting.

+Dropout is implemented on [ann-dropout.py](ann-dropout.py).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details